mlcclab/PyRAI2MD-hiam/tools/traj-generator-readme.txt

                         The trajectory calculions are named as file_name-index.
 Change the inital index can setup new calculcations following exsited ones.

+            ncpus       Number of CPUs for generating trajectory in parallel Default is 1.

-            repeat      Reuse the first sampled initial condition for all requested calculation
+            repeat      Reuse the first sampled initial condition for all requested calculation Default is 0.
+Use all sampled conditions

+            notraj      Only perform initial condition sampling
+                        Deafult is 0.
+Generate trajectories after sampling

             molcas      Path to Molcas.
                         Default is /share/apps/molcas-ext